 How else can a pregnancy be detected?

 - A blood test to measure the levels of beta HCG in your blood stream.
-This is a more accurate way of documenting a pregnancy, and is usually done in women who may have an ectopic pregnancy.
+This is a more precise way of documenting a pregnancy, and is usually done in women who may have an ectopic pregnancy.
 It is used to monitor an emergency situation, to see if hormone levels are rising or falling.

 - An ultrasound scan.
 This can only detect a pregnancy from about 5–6 weeks.
 In very early pregnancy there is almost nothing to see.
 This is why in general you would not be scanned too early in pregnancy.
 Your routine scan in a healthy pregnancy is at around 12 weeks.